Best Jumper Cables ( Size & Gauge Chart )

 How much current flow?
 How many Amps to start a car?

-Note: The colder it is, more Amps are pulled from the battery.
-Cold temperatures reduce the electrical charge voltage in a battery and increases the amount of current (Amps) needed to start a vehicle.
+Note: The colder it is, the more Amps are pulled from the battery.
+Why?
+Cold temperatures will lower the vehicle battery voltage, which will increase the demand for current (Amps) needed to start the vehicle.

 Note: Car batteries are rated with Cold Cranking Amps (CCA).
-It is a rating for the amount of Amps a battery can discharge in 30 seconds at 0 degrees Fahrenheit while maintaining full charge voltage.
+It is a rating for Amps that a battery can discharge in 30 seconds at 0 degrees Fahrenheit while maintaining full charge voltage.
 The higher the CCA the ‘beefier’ the battery.

 Wire Gauge For Jumper Cables